V3 INSTALLATION GUIDE

 Take the JBC steering column and insert the splined shaft into the column.

 IMPORTANT: There are differences in the spline location between early and late 510's.
-This is why you were asked which you have when ordering.
+This is why you may have been asked which you have when ordering.
 This means that the incorrect column installed can be unsafe and result in poor spline engagement.
 You must check this as follows.
 When inserting the column feel for when the splines begin to engage and mark the position of the end of the housing on your shaft.
 Measure this mark to the end of the nylon bushing.
 This length should be between 25mm-50mm, more or less than this range is unacceptable.
 If out of range please contact JBC, either we sent you an incorrect part or the upper column installed in you car doesn't match the year of your car.
+If you ordered your column in 02/19 or later then you likely have our new custom made universal column that does not have this problem.
+This shaft has a much longer spline length than the stock column you pull out.

 Now continue to insert the shaft until it is in it's final location with the end of the nylon bushing resting at the end of the housing.